BernadH/bitflation/README.md

 1. *type=”cummulative”* (default).
 Calculates the cumulative Block over Block inflation from Block Height 1 to a given block height.

 2. *type=”price”*.
-This is the classic methodology for calculating price inflation.
+This is the classic methodology for calculating price inflation such as CPI.
 Calculates the inflation over a set of blocks defined by periodicity ("block", "daily", "weekly", "monthly", "yearly" or "epochly").
+*Note: comparing Bitcoin monetary inflation to price inflation metrics such as CPI is not an apples to apples comparison.
+For comparing against such metrics, one should use Bitcoin's purchasing power instead.
+Nevertheless, some people seem to like doing this (erroneous) comparison, and that's why the module can do it.*

 3. *type="harmonized"*.
 Calculates the cumulative inflation over a set of blocks.
 Blocks are aggregated over a period of time defined by periodicity.
-This method is usefull to compare Bitcoin's monetary inflation to fiat currencies monetary inflation, M1 and/or M2 (e.g. one can easily download US$ money supply on a weekly, calculate the cummulative change and compare it to Bitcoin's harmonized monetary inflation with *periodicity = weekly*).
+This method is usefull to compare Bitcoin's monetary inflation to fiat currencies monetary inflation, M1/M2/M3 (e.g. one can easily download US$ money supply on a weekly, calculate the cummulative change and compare it to Bitcoin's harmonized monetary inflation with *periodicity = weekly*).
 Harmonized inflation calculation can be calculated for a specific length of time by providing a start Block Height (defaults to *starth = 1*).

-    Note: Similarly to M1 and M2 calculations, the ending Block Height is set to the nearest integer of the formula *(endh - starth)/periodicity*.
+*Note: Similarly to M1/M2/M3 calculations, the ending Block Height is set to the nearest integer of the formula *(endh - starth)/periodicity*.
 In other words, you cannot know the exact monetary supply of a given Friday if data is relased every Wednesday.
-Instead you'd need to use last Wednesday's monetary supply.
+Instead you'd need to use last Wednesday's monetary supply.*

 5. *type="csnap"*.
 Calculate the cumulative Block over Block inflation for a set of blocks.
 If a starting Block Height is provided, inflation is calculated from starth to endh, otherwhise starting Block Height is defined by periodicity.